This journal is a member of the Committee on Publication Ethics.

 The Journal of Cutaneous Medicine and Surgery conforms to the ICMJE requirement that clinical trials are registered in a WHO-approved public trials registry at or before the time of first patient enrollment as a condition of consideration for publication.
 The trial registry name and URL, and registration number must be included at the end of the abstract.

 The relevant EQUATOR Network reporting guidelines must be followed depending on the type of study.
 For example, all randomized controlled trials submitted for publication must include a completed CONSORT flow chart as a cited figure and the completed CONSORT checklist must be uploaded with your submission as a supplementary file.
 Systematic reviews and meta-analyses must include the completed PRISMA flow chart as a cited figure and the completed PRISMA checklist must be uploaded with your submission as a supplementary file.
 The EQUATOR wizard can help you identify the appropriate guideline.
+If your research involves animals, you will be asked to confirm that you have carefully read and adhered to the ARRIVE guidelines.

 Other resources can be found at NLM’s Research Reporting Guidelines and Initiatives.